CalebDNArt/fluid_flow_vector_painter/README.md

     * Control the hardness with **CTRL + W/S** or **CTRL + Scrollwheel Up/Down**
   * All brush settings are stylus pressure compatible, press the button to the right of the property to apply pressure control.
   * Select the channels you want your brush to affect.
 Note that unchecking the blue channel will make the brush flow strength have no effect.
+#### Blurring
+* Hold **SHIFT** while painting to blur the color of the vertex between itself and its neighbours
+#### Clearing
+* Hold **CTRL** while painting to reset the affected vertices to zero flow (0.5, 0.5, 0.0/1.0 depending on B channel inversion)

 ### Resetting the Mesh
-* If you need to reset your mesh back to no flow, click **"Stop Flow Painting"**, then click **"Fill Neutral**".
+* If you need to reset your mesh back to no flow click **"Fill Neutral**".
 This will reset all of the colors on the mesh to (0.5, 0.5, 0.0/1.0 depending on B channel settings) no direction, no flow.
   * Color should be a dark green-yellow for standard blue channel
   * Color should be a blue-purple for inverted blue channel